nachomata/cv/README.md

 ## About me

-My name is Ignacio Mata but everyone calls me Nacho.
+My name is Ignacio Mata, but everyone calls me Nacho.
 I just finished my degree in **Telecommunications Engineering, specializing in telematics**, a field I'm passionate about due to its close relationship with computer science.

+Currently, I am pursuing a **Master's Degree in Telematics and Telecommunication Networks** at the University of Málaga, with the goal of continuing into a **PhD** focused on **advanced network technologies** and their applications.

-Since March 2023, I've been working at the Mobilenet laboratory at the University of Malaga.
+Since March 2023, I've been working at the Mobilenet laboratory at the University of Málaga.
 I developed a **network management evaluation platform** that includes several access points centrally managed via a **Python API**, complemented with a **web interface** for easier administration.

 Later on, I developed a web interface for a Wi-Fi simulator using **Astro and React**.
 The web interface featured a Python backend, **adding concurrency** to the simulator, and a **database** to store the results.

-I'm currently finishing my **Erasmus exchange** in Stuttgart, Germany.
-This experience has strengthened my desire to work here, in the telecommunications and computer science field.
+My **Erasmus exchange** at the University of **Stuttgart, Germany**, allowed me to grow both professionally and personally, and I would love the opportunity to **return to the city** to advance my career in telecommunications and computer science.